 Jean Monnet is considered one of the founding fathers of the European Union.
 The chairs named after him are chairs for professors specialising in EU studies.
 FH Prof. Dr. Stefanie Wöhl has been researching, publishing and teaching on gender and diversity in the European integration process since 2003.
-Her current research focuses on the consequences of the financial crisis for social cohesion and diversity.
+Her current research focuses on the consequences of multiple crises for social cohesion and diversity.

 The main output of the project is to integrate gender and diversity in EU research and teaching at UAS and to raise awareness for social cohesion to a broader public, teachers, civil society and policy makers.

-Public relations events such as a public lecture series, a public round table covered by a national newspaper, a teacher training workshop as a multiplier, and a bilingual open access online special issue publication for researchers, civil society organizations, diversity practitioners, and policy makers will take place in the project lifetime.
+Public relations events such as a public lecture series in the winter term 2020, a public round table, a teacher training workshop as a multiplier, and a bilingual open access online special issue publication for researchers, civil society organizations, diversity practitioners, and policy makers will take place in the project lifetime.

 Chair: Stefanie Wöhl